adriel-mp3/learning-react/react-doc/learn-react/describing-the-ui/javascript-in-jsx-with-curly-braces/readme.md

  Therefore, to pass a JavaScript object in JSX, you need to wrap the object in another pair of curly braces:`person={{name: 'Fulano', age: 23}}`.

 We often see this when using inline CSS styles in JSX.
-React does not require you to use inline styles, and you can also use classes, which work well in certain. cases. já funcionam bem.
+React does not require you to use inline styles, and you can also use classes, which work well in certain. cases.

 ```javascript
  export default function TodoList() {
   const ulStyle = {